 That’s good for the user experience, imagine a reader who complete a full article and when he/she wants to add a comments the message says, “comments are closed” or “disabled”, and that’s not a good thing if you treat your readers are human.
 However, you can disable or enable comments per individual posts, directly from the post editor page.

 The second plugin, turn comments off, and it’s called No Page Comment.
 It’s a great tool with extra management features.
 Install that plugin and find it under the “Settings” menu, you get the options as it looks like in the next screenshot example.

 As you can see, you can disable all the post comments, and pages, or the entire blog commenting system.
 That’s good in the cases where you really should do that.

 There are many cases where the site owner receives thousands of comments per day, and the majority of them are spam of course.
 It’s easy to add a CAPTCHA system to comments, and that makes things cleaner.
 But, the problem still there, if the blog is not updated regularly and if it receives lots of traffic.
 My advice is to disable the WordPress comments only, when you can’t manage and moderate them.

 Another case when it’s better to avoid comments, is when comments, add a completely different conversation to the main post idea.
 That can affect SEO in the long-term, and it’s not good at all.

 The only solution for this can be to approve each comment, manually, and that’s not easy with hundreds of daily comments.
 You can’t waste hours moderating spam comments if you have lots of them.

 The big problem with spam protection WordPress plugins is that they only detect automatic commentators that are bots.
 There are thousands of people who browse blogs just to add a link.
-At the same time, be careful about comments that seem unnatural or generated automatically by bots.
+At the same time, be careful about comments that seems unnatural or generated.